edespino/cloudberry-site/docs/create-and-manage-tables.md

 title: Create and Manage Tables
 ---

-# Create and Manage Tables in Cloudberry Database
+# Create and Manage Tables in Apache Cloudberry

-Cloudberry Database tables are similar to tables in any relational database, except that table rows are distributed across the different segments in the system.
+Apache Cloudberry tables are similar to tables in any relational database, except that table rows are distributed across the different segments in the system.
 When you create a table, you specify the table's distribution policy.

 ## Create a table